Frequently Asked Questions

 Annex Plats

 Baltimore City has expanded its limits a number of times, the last major one of which occurred in 1918.
 The subdivision plats lying within that part of Baltimore County transfered to the City were called "Annex Plats."
 Here they are, comprising 641 images in 7 plat books.
-Many of these particular sheets have been annotated with references to SJM files concerning the area or marker placement.
+Many of these particular sheets have been annotated with references to SJM files concerning the area or of marker placement.

 20